On Approximation of $2$D Persistence Modules by Interval-decomposables: Introduction

-In the equioriented commutative ladder \cite{escolar2016persistence} case ($\Gf{2,n}$), the masking and compression operation reduces the underlying bound quiver to a representation-finite bound quiver.
+In the equioriented commutative ladder \cite{escolar2016persistence} case ($\Gf{2,n}$), the compression operation reduces the underlying bound quiver to a representation-finite bound quiver.
 This enables easy computation of the compressed multiplicity using preexisting algorithms.

 We show that the compressed multiplicity in fact generalizes the notions of dimension vector (Proposition~\ref{prop:dimvec}) and rank invariant (Proposition~\ref{prop:rankinv}).
 Furthermore, we exhibit representations that can be distinguished by their compressed multiplicities but not by their rank invariants.
 We thus propose the compressed multiplicity as a new, finer invariant for $2$D persistence modules.
 Moreover, we show that for interval-decomposable representations, the multiplicity can be recovered from the compressed multiplicity (Theorem~\ref{thm:interval}).